owensbuddy/absolute_minimum/README.md

 WGU Reddit Social Media Management Tool

+Note: This project is a rough draft and incomplete.

+Please see Recent Posts and subreddits.ipynb to browse data

 Project Overview

 This tool gathers and analyzes Reddit discussions across 52 WGU-related subreddits, storing data on posts, comments, users, and subreddits for insights into community engagement.